mjhanninen/nreplops-tool/man/nr.1.md

 **\--wait-port-file** _seconds_

-:   Waits _seconds_ for the port file to become available in case of none exists
+:   Waits _seconds_ for the port file to become available if none exists when
-    when the program starts.
+    the program starts.
 After _seconds_ have elapsed the program aborts execution with the timeout status unless the port file has become available.

-    This option can be given without supplying any expression to be sent to the server.
-In that case the program just waits for the port file and when it appears returns immediately with a success status.
+    This option can be used without supplying the program any expressions to be evaluted the server.
+In that case the program just waits for the port file to appear and then returns immediately.

 ## Evaluation options

 **-a**, **\--arg** _name=value_

-:   Set the template argument _name_ to _value_.
+:   Sets the template argument _name_ to _value_.

     **NB:** Currently _value_ is interpolated into the source code as-is without any kind of interpretation.
 For example, in order to pass a string you need to pass the double quotes with string:

     ```
     nr --arg 'foo="Hello world"'